 Max Campbell joined Brett Wilson in 2011, and specialises in reputation and crisis management, acting for both claimants and defendants in defamation, privacy, data protection, and harassment claims.

-In his 15 year career, Max has also built up a wealth of experience of both criminal and general civil litigation, enabling him to assist people in respect of a wide array of complex and sensitive disputes.
+In his 16-year career, Max has also built up a wealth of experience of both criminal and general civil litigation, enabling him to assist people in respect of a wide array of complex and sensitive disputes.
 His warm and engaging personality sees him hugely popular with both clients and colleagues.

 Recent examples of Max’s work include: -

-Max is very well versed in the provisions of the Data Protection Act, and in particular, has made dozens of requests for filtering of adverse links from search results on both Google, and Bing, for a variety of C-Suite executives, professionals, and celebrities.
-Max has also made many complaints to the Information Commissioner’s Office where unsuccessful with submissions to the search engine, and has even threatened to Judicially Review the regulator.
-Client feedback: ‘Thank you so much Max.
-Very good job well done.
-Can’t tell you how much it means to me’.
+Max is very well versed in the provisions of the Data Protection Act, and in particular, has made a vast number of requests for filtering of adverse links from search results on both Google, and Bing, for a variety of C-Suite executives, professionals, and celebrities, as well as ordinary citizens.
+Max has also made many complaints to the Information Commissioner’s Office where unsuccessful with submissions to the search engines, and has even threatened to Judicially Review the regulator.
+Recent client feedback: ‘[We] are totally over the moon and this is a massive relief and result for all of us… Thank you again legal ace!’

 Max acted for a victim of revenge porn and, having initially threatened civil proceedings against the perpetrator, later successfully made submissions that he be prosecuted.
 Upon his conviction, the client was awarded £7,500 in compensation, the Court having taken into account her distress and the legal fees she had incurred.
 Max also secured the removal of the images from several websites, including the notorious Myex.com.
 Client feedback: ‘You have been sympathetic and understanding and incredibly successful in these matters… I count myself incredibly lucky to have been pointed to your firm’

-Intellectual property: In 2010 Max spent several months working with Virgin Enterprises Ltd’s intellectual property team, who manage the Virgin brand worldwide.
+In 2010 Max spent several months working with Virgin Enterprises Ltd’s intellectual property team, who manage the Virgin brand worldwide.
 There he gained an interest in trademark disputes, and he has since go on to represent a number of clients in intellectual property claims, particularly for small defendants, or where there is a reputational/online element to the claim.